 Let me quickly break down the steps before leaving you with the recipe.

 - Pick up your sweet potatoes.
 You need 3-4 pounds, about 5 or 6 medium sweet potatoes.
 Look for sweet potatoes with a reddish/copper skin that’s smooth and firm.
 Store in a cool, dry place until ready to use.
-And if you have extras, try these cinnamon sugar sweet potato fries next!
+And if you have extras, try my sweet potato turkey chili next!

 - Peel & slice sweet potatoes.
 When you’re ready to make this dish, peel the potatoes and slice into 1/2 inch slices.
 The thickness of the slices is important because (1) any smaller and the slices will over-cook and (2) any larger and the slices will under-cook.
 Place potato slices in a large casserole dish and toss with salt.